gbif/ipt/DwCAHowToGuide.md

 Annex 1: Reference Guides to Terms and Vocabularies
 ===================================================

-This section provides links to both online and printable reference guides to terms and vocabularies that support the Darwin Core Archive format.
+This section provides links to both online and printable reference guides to terms and vocabularies that support the DwC-A format.
 The definitive source for these terms is the GBIF Resources Repository at <http://rs.gbif.org>.
 It provides a simple menu of options and clear lists and definitions of terms and supporting vocabularies.

 Metadata
 --------